-When you upgrade from Fabric OS v6.3.x or v6.4.0 to Fabric OS v7.0.0, FCoE provisioning creates the default FCoE VLAN 1002 and the default CEE map, with priority 3 and PFC enabled.
+Firmware upgrades from Fabric OS v6.3.x or v6.4.0 to Fabric OS v7.0.0 are disruptive for FCoE traffic.
+When you upgrade, FCoE provisioning creates the default FCoE VLAN 1002 and the default CEE map with priority 3 with PFC enabled for FCoE traffic.
 No DCE ports are allowed to carry FCoE traffic by default.
 You are expected to enable FCoE on a DCE port using the fcoeport command.
 Once this is done, the CNA will login.
-No DCE ports are allowed to carry FCoE traffic by default.
-You are expected to enable FCoE on a DCE port using the fcoeport command.
-Once this is done, the CNA will login.
-See "Assigning an FCoE map onto an interface" on page 38.
+See "Assigning an FCoE map onto an interface" on page 36.

 Firmware downgrades from Fabric OS v7.0.0 to Fabric OS v6.3.x or v6.4.0 cause all of the FCoE provisioning configurations to be lost.
-To cause the CNAs to login again, you must recreate the FCoE configurations afresh using the Fabric OS v6.3.x or v6.4.0 CLIs.
+To cause th CNAs to login again, you must recreate the FCoE configurations afresh using the Fabric OS v6.3.x or v6.4.0 CLIs.